 - PNG ICT Meri (Free WordPress blog)

 As I mentioned earlier, you can make a *little* space for yourself on the World Wide Web.
-All the while, develop transferable life skills and become a powerful individual.
+All the while, develop transferable life skills and becoming a powerful individual.
 In 5 to 10 years, you’ll look back at what you’ve started with satisfaction.

 I’d like to encourage you – the students – to put to full use your free time.
 Start writing, creating and sharing ideas online to develop your hidden skills and talents.